#1: The Virgin In the Fields, Flute Study In Florid Line

 Several flutists have remarked on my use of the high E; I assume that if it were not convenient that note would simply be played down an octave.
 One flutist I have worked with, Carol Adee, assured me it should not be a problem, and played it many times, rather loudly, as I allow for.

 I have always planned to write a group of Flutes Studies in Florid Line; by now such a group would be different in style than this piece.
 More surely, I will ravish this Virgin and create another piece.
-This one was written in one week in 1981, and lasts for three minutes.
+This one was written in one week in 1981, and lasts for three and a half minutes.